Publisert: 26.05.2024 | Oppdatert: 02.10.2024

 Other fish species can be successfully bred.
 But in some cases, production is more expensive than catching in the sea.

-Technologies for kingfish, halibut, sole, turbot, cod, flounder, lobsters, sturgeon, saithe, pollack and haddock are well-developed.
+Technologies for kingfish, halibut, sole, turbot, cod, flounder, lobsters, sturgeon, saithe, pollack and haddock, mullet, striped bass, barramundi, red drum, beaked redfish, seabass, gilthead seabream, are well-developed.
 There is demand.
 But the key issue is that the cost price and supply price is quite high.

 Atlantic cod farming possible but question in mastabas of business and cost price.
 Now in Norway present some farms that breeding cod: Norcod and Ode.
 On photo 5ht generation of cod by National cod breeding program.